Skip to main content

 When Injectable Is Better

-For anything requiring systemic delivery — tendon repair, ligament healing, muscle recovery, body composition, growth hormone optimization, immune modulation, sleep, cognitive function — injectable is the standard of care.
+For anything requiring systemic delivery, such as tendon repair, ligament healing, muscle recovery, body composition, growth hormone optimization, immune modulation, sleep, and cognitive function, injectable is the standard of care.
 The bioavailability gap is too large for oral delivery to compete in these applications.

 Growth hormone peptides (CJC-1295/Ipamorelin, Sermorelin, Tesamorelin) must be injected.
 They would be destroyed in the gut.
 Metabolic peptides (MOTS-c, AOD-9604), neurological peptides (DSIP, Selank), immune peptides (Thymosin Alpha-1), and longevity peptides (Epitalon, NAD+, GHK-Cu) are all injectable for the same reason.